Telemetry & privacy

 - File paths, project names, repo URLs.

-- The contents of your meter database.
+- Contents of your meter database.

 What tok0 stats uses